 - Work closely with other faculty and staff to ensure cross-curricular approaches, continuity and progression across grade levels

-- Advising: Each faculty member will be assigned students to serve as their advisor.
+Each faculty member will be assigned students to serve as their Advisor.
+This role of mentor, academic counselor, communicator, defender, contact, host, institution representative are but some of the hats advisors are expected to wear.
+Perhaps, however, the role may be summed up in three categories: knowledge, guidance, and contact — each separate but interrelated and overlapping.
 The Advisor is an important communications link between the student, teachers and family.
 Advisors meet briefly with their advisees several times over the week and often arrange for longer sessions to discuss academic progress, sports, and other concerns that arise during the year.

-- Residential duty: For full-time faculty/staff who reside in a dorm or live in school housing.
+Full-time faculty either reside in a dorm or live in school housing associated with a dorm.
 As a House Parent you are directly responsible for the care and well-being of all the students living in or visiting your house.
 Although you will find that this responsibility falls primarily at duty times, you should be prepared to respond to problems at other times when necessary.
 The duties of the house parent lie in three general areas: health and safety of students, social and emotional growth of students, and the maintenance and cleanliness of the buildings in which they live.
 Houseparents work with student leaders to create a positive and intentional dorm culture.
 You should set an example which demonstrates compliance with all school, local, state and federal rules and laws.

 - Ability to drive the school’s vehicles; training will be provided